Choosing your next high speed handpiece could be quite a complicated task.

 In this brief guide, we will provide you with the basic criteria for choosing air-driven dental handpieces for your practice.

-The best handpiece is the handpiece that suits you well.
-It needs to fit your hand shape.
+The best handpiece is the handpiece that suits you best because it needs to fit your hand shape.
 Handpieces are becoming more and more ergonomic.
-Head sizes are very important as well.

-The first criterion that must be considered when purchasing air-driven dental handpieces is the head size and the overall angulation of the head.
+The first criterion that must be considered when purchasing high-speed dental handpieces is the head size and the overall angulation of the head.

-A small head results in improved levels of visibility and patient access.
-A large head has a larger turbine that results in a higher output of power.
+A small head provides improved levels of visibility and patient access.
+A large head has a larger rotor that results in a higher output of power.
 In most instances, the angulation is set at 22.5 degrees.

 This makes it easy for the instrument to remain in the sight of the dentist; however, this angle could result in the handpiece touching the maxillary arch due to restrictions in access to the posterior teeth.
 It is often best to opt for angulation that allows the posterior teeth to be reached and the patient’s comfort to be optimized.

 Doctors want power so they can work efficiently.
 The bigger the head, the more powerful the handpiece.
 However, with the large head, the tradeoff is now access and vision; you cannot exactly see what you’re doing.
 Smaller heads provide better access and visibility but they are not as powerful.

 The Effect of Sound in the Dental Office: